HAYVENO/Nookr-App/README.md

 Nookr is designed to be user-friendly and easy to navigate.
 Whether you're in the kitchen or on the go, Nookr is a great resource for finding ingredients and cooking instructions for any meal.

-Plus, with Nookr's **Search by dish name** feature and the ability to save your favorites, you can quickly and easily access the recipes that you love.
+Plus, with Nookr's **Search by dish name** feature and the ability to **save your favorite dishes**, you can quickly and easily access the recipes that you love.

 ## Features -